frcdesign/FRCDesign.org/docs/design-handbook/structure/design-for-3d-printing.md

 ### Tips for Sensors and Strain Relief

-For sensor mounts that may get hit by game pieces or other robots consider more durable materials, specifically materials that have high impact strength.
-Impact strength is a measure of how well a material can resist breaking or shattering when subjected to a sudden force or shock like a hit, drop, or collision.
+For sensor mounts that may get hit by game pieces or other robots, consider more durable materials, specifically materials that have high impact strength.
+Impact strength is a measure of how well a material can resist breaking or shattering when subjected to a sudden force or shock such as a hit, drop, or collision.
 In FRC you may see significant usage of polycarbonate for both the construction of the field and high impact robot parts.
-This is due to polycarbonate's ability to withstand high impact force and return to it's original shape.
+This is due to polycarbonate's ability to withstand high impact force and return to its original shape.
 PC is possible to print on some 3D printers, but generally can be difficult to work with.
 TPU (Thermoplastic Polyurethane) is a rubber-like material that can be a great choice for a very high impact resistance material.
 An example of this is in usage is 6328 Mechanical Advantage printing their 2024 camera mounts out of TPU to make them more impact resistant.
 The slight flexibility of the material means the camera mounts are able to withstand impacts and spring back to their original position, ultimately preventing catastrophic part failures that could occur with weaker materials.

 ## Enclosures for Electronics
 Electronic enclosures are a great use case for 3D printing as they often rely on complex part designs and customizations for things like fans, power boards, mounting holes etc.